ojotuno/rt/README.md

 * root dir
 * target dir
 * '>' Run console command
-* Using of recepie arguments.
+* Using of recipe arguments.
 Use those arguments by define them (args = ...)
 * OS check (TODO: does not make sense if there is no conditionals)
 * read file (TODO)
 * condiiotnal checks (TODO)